Consensys/doc.web3signer/docs/reference/api/json-rpc.md

 `eth_signTypedData` is the same as `ethsign` except a typed data structure is specified as the object to be signed instead of a data string.

+The object to be signed must be serialized to a string before calling this method.

 Calculates an Ethereum specific signature using `sign(keccak256("\x19Ethereum Signed Message:\n" + len(message) + message)))."`